Sorsmo/MAPP-Visualizer/documentation/devlog.md

 ## Week 1 [4/9/23 - 4/16/23)

 Ian developed the base of the GUI in PyGame.
-Features include wall creation, agent randomization, and the buttons to clear, randomize, and run both the algorithms in the future.f
+Features include wall creation, agent randomization, and the buttons to clear, randomize, and run both the algorithms in the future.
+Academic papers from David Silver were read as they contained the theoretical approach we planned to take for both of the algorithms.

 ## Week 2 [4/16/23 - 4/23/23)